samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 You gain a +1 bonus to attack rolls and damage rolls made with this magic weapon.

-The weapon deals an extra 3d6 damage of the weapon’s type if the target is a Dragon.
+The weapon deals an extra 3d6 damage of the weapon's type if the target is a Dragon.

 ### [Dread Helm](/magic-items/27045-dread-helm)

 *Wondrous Item, Common*

-While you’re wearing this fearsome steel helm, your eyes glow red and the rest of your face is hidden in shadow.
+While you're wearing this fearsome steel helm, your eyes glow red and the rest of your face is hidden in shadow.

 ### [Driftglobe](/magic-items/9228521-driftglobe)

 *Wondrous Item, Uncommon*

 This small sphere of thick glass weighs 1 pound.
 If you are within 60 feet of it, you can command it to emanate light equivalent to that of the [Light](/spells/2618996-light) or [Daylight](/spells/2619083-daylight) spell (your choice).
-Once used, the *Daylight* effect can’t be used again until the next dawn.
+Once used, the *Daylight* effect can't be used again until the next dawn.

 You can issue another command as a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to make the illuminated globe rise into the air and float no more than 5 feet off the ground.
 The globe hovers in this way until you or another creature grasps it.
 If you move more than 60 feet from the hovering globe, it follows you until it is within 60 feet of you.
 It takes the shortest route to do so.
 If prevented from moving, the globe sinks gently to the ground and becomes inactive, and its light winks out.